Skip to content

 Day in the Life

-You open the day on team-level signals: lead time, change failure rate, escaped defects, and adoption KPIs—not a burndown chart.
-The question is whether the system is getting safer and faster in ways users and the business can feel, and whether adoption is spreading or concentrating in a few individuals.
+Later, you check team-level signals.
+Lead time, change failure rate, escaped defects, adoption KPIs.
+Not a burndown chart.
+The question that matters: is the system getting safer and faster in ways users actually feel, or is adoption concentrating in two people while everyone else waits?

 Connection to HELM

-The engineering manager is where HELM's Six Organizational Shifts meet the calendar: you translate the Leadership Guide into weekly choices about constraints, measurement, structure, and people systems.
-The Maturity Model (Leadership and Practitioners guides) is your shared language for where the team is and what "better" means next.
-You own execution of the Adoption Roadmap—phases, gates, and honest assessment of whether the team is ready to deepen autonomy.
-The KPI Dashboard is how you keep the team and leadership aligned on impact instead of vanity metrics.
-Principle 6: Team-Wide Adoption Over Individual Mastery is your mandate in one line: the pod wins when everyone who must ship in the critical path can ship with agents at the required bar, not when one hero carries the load.
+The engineering manager is where HELM's Six Organizational Shifts meet the calendar.
+You translate the Leadership Guide into weekly choices about constraints, measurement, structure, and people systems.
+The Maturity Model (Leadership and Practitioners guides) gives you a shared language for where the team is and what "better" means next.
+You own execution of the Adoption Roadmap: phases, gates, and honest assessment of whether the team is ready to deepen autonomy.
+The KPI Dashboard keeps the team and leadership aligned on impact instead of vanity metrics.
+Principle 6: Team-Wide Adoption Over Individual Mastery is the mandate in one line: the pod wins when everyone in the critical path can ship with agents at the required bar, not when one hero carries the load.